adi1998/PetAnywhere/README.md

 ## Pet Anywhere

-Hades 2 mod allowing you pet familiars outside of the Crossroads.
+Hades 2 mod allowing you to pet familiars outside of the Crossroads.

 ## Issues